More Belly Than Dance?

 We can gain much in our beloved art form if we adopt the discipline of ballet practice.
 More dance for our belly.
 Who's with me?

-P.S.
-In the next blog post we're going to compare ballet with belly dance and specifically how ballet can actually hurt your belly dance...and how it can help.
-Stay tuned!
+Read this blog post comparing ballet with belly dance and specifically how ballet can actually hurt your belly dance...and how it can help.

 © Jennifer Carpenter-Peak & Robert Peak 2020